 If you’ve got a treadmill at your workplace, run during your breaks.
 A University of Bristol study found that running during work hours had a positive effect on employee mood, productivity, and workplace performance.

 As regular running increases the secretion of the mood-enhancing hormones like norepinephrine, serotonin, and dopamine, together called the catecholamines, your attention and focus improve.
 Thanks to this, running is considered one of the most effective methods to reduce attention-deficit/hyperactivity disorder (ADHD) symptoms.

-Chronic stress and depression stop the birth of neurons, or neurogenesis, in the brain and shrink the hippocampus, the region in the brain that is responsible for learning and memory.
+Chronic stress stops the birth of neurons, or neurogenesis, in the brain and shrink the hippocampus, the region in the brain that is responsible for learning and memory.
 This leads to cognitive deficits, where the patient has difficulty processing information and acting accordingly.

-If you start running now, you’ll lower your risk for age-related cognitive decline.
+- Age-related cognitive decline: If you start running now, you’ll lower your risk for age-related memory loss.
 According to a study, vocabulary learning was found to be 20 percent faster after intense physical exercise.

-With its ability to generate new nerve cells, running helps prevent neurodegenerative diseases like dementia—Alzheimer’s disease makes up about 60 to 80 percent cases of dementia—where the neurons lose their ability to function properly and eventually die.
+- Dementia and Alzheimer’s: With its ability to generate new nerve cells, running helps prevent neurodegenerative diseases like dementia—Alzheimer’s disease makes up about 60–80 percent cases of dementia—where the neurons lose their ability to function properly and eventually die.

 Consistent exercise can actually bring about structural changes to your hippocampus, slow down neurodegeneration, and improve learning and memory retention.
 It can especially help the elderly population and patients of type-2 diabetes, who have higher risks of Alzheimer’s disease and dementia.

 Have you noticed how difficult it is for you to focus on any task and interact with others when you are depressed or in the throes of anxiety?
 Soon, this starts affecting your efficiency, and you are left with low self-esteem.